Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 Figure: LLMs are trained to refuse prompts requesting harmful content.

-Model alignment process is similar in spirit to Google's SafeSearch feature; like search engines, LLMs are designed to manage and filter explict content, thus preventing this content from reaching end users.
+The model alignment process is similar in spirit to Google's SafeSearch feature; like search engines, LLMs are designed to manage and filter explicit content, thus preventing this content from reaching end users.

 What happens when alignment fails?